dag/relvlast/docs/index.rst

   transformations on the stream before it renders.
 This comes at the cost of speed but for most uses it is fast enough.

-We also need to write the :file:`index.html` template.
-We'll use :term:`Genshi` with the :term:`Compact XML` dialect:
+One thing left to do before we can rock this application!
+Can you guess what?
+We need to write the :file:`index.html` template that we're rendering in our :func:`greet_visitor` endpoint.
+We'll use :term:`Genshi` for its raw power and parse templates with :term:`Compact XML` because no one likes to write XML by hand.

 .. sourcecode:: compactxml+genshi